-Individuals recognised as refugees are granted a 3-year residence permit (“ADET”), which can be renewed after a decision of the Head of the Regional Asylum Office.
-However, following the entry into force of the IPA (January 2020), beneficiaries of subsidiary protection no longer have the right to receive a 3-year permit.
-They obtain a 1-year residence permit, renewable for a period of 2 years.
+Individuals recognised as refugees are granted a three-year residence permit (“ADET”), which can be renewed after a decision of the Head of the Regional Asylum Office.
+However, since the IPA (L. 4636/2019) came into force, beneficiaries of subsidiary protection no longer have the right to receive a three-year permit; they obtain a one-year residence permit, which is renewable for a period of two-years.

-In 2020, according to the practice followed by certain RAOs, such as the RAO of Lesvos, the issuance of the special ID Decision (Απόφαση ΑΔΕΤ) was subject to requirements, which were not laid down by the IPA, such as an employment contract with duration of at least 6 months and a tax declaration of the previous financial year.
+According to the practice followed by certain RAOs in 2021 – such as, the RAO of Lesvos – the issuance of the special ID decision (Απόφαση ΑΔΕΤ) was subject to certain requirements which were not laid down by the IPA.
+Namely, an employment contract with a duration of at least six-months, a tax declaration from the previous financial year, and a lease agreement.

-Moreover, many persons, who travelled to the Attica region, after being granted international protection on the Eastern Aegean Islands, did not have access to the RAOs, unless they submitted a proof of their new address in Attica.
-That was in many cases impossible given that many persons were homeless or did not have a permanent accommodation.
-Thus, they could not proceed with the issuance of the “ADET decision” on the ground that “the RAO was not competent”.
+Moreover, after being granted international protection on the Eastern Aegean Islands, many individuals who travelled to the Attica region did not have access to the RAOs unless they submitted proof of their new address in Attica.
+In many cases, this was impossible given that many did not have a permanent accommodation or were homeless.
+Thus, they could not proceed with the issuance of the “ADET decision” on the ground that ‘the RAO was not competent’.

 Since 2017, the application for renewal is submitted via email to the Asylum Service and then the renewal decision is notified to the applicant also via email.
 Accordingly, bearing in mind that legal aid is not provided at this stage, technologically illiterate beneficiaries of international protection can face obstacles while applying for the renewal of their permit.

 For those granted international protection under the “old procedure” prescribed by Presidential Decree 114/2010, the renewal procedure is conducted by the Aliens Police Directorate (Διεύθυνση Αλλοδαπών).
 Within the framework of this procedure, the drafting of a legal document for the renewal application is required.
 Based on available Country of Origin Information (COI), the application must demonstrate that reasons of persecution still exist.
 The decision used to be issued after a period of more than a year.
 In 2022, 651 applications for renewal were submitted before the Aliens Police Directorate.
 Out of those, 419 were positive, 57 were rejected and 175 are still pending.
-The delay in the renewal procedure is caused due to the resignation of the Secretary General of the Ministry of Citizen Protection.
-Then the delay was caused by the multiple election procedures and the final reason was the size of the administrative files of beneficiaries and the fact the files are available only in hard copy and not digitally.
+The delay in the renewal procedure is caused due to the delay by Courts to provide data for potential ongoing criminal proceedings against beneficiaries and by the size of the administrative files of beneficiaries and the fact the files are available only in hard copy and not digitally.
 Due to these delays, a large number of beneficiaries of international protection, for over a year, have no access to the labour market, social security, social welfare and sometimes healthcare, thus facing destitution and homelessness.
 The certificate of application (βεβαίωση κατάθεσης αίτησης ανανέωσης άδειας διαμονής) provided by the Aliens Directorate, similarly to the certificate of application provided by the Asylum Service, lacks a photo or a watermark and any relevant legal provisions allowing the document to be accepted by other Greek Public Authorities.
 Moreover, this certificate has no expiration date.